I wish I could get back the money for all the BCAA tablets, BCAA powder & Leucine powders I’ve gone through over the Years..

 (Image courtesy of ansperformance.com)

-Now Leucine is the key player here as it directly stimulates Muscle Protein Synthesis (1) and why I used to knock back plain Leucine powder that tasted horrible.
-I could go much deeper into this and Yes, I’m bypassing a lot of Sciency stuff as I want you to take away the meat and bones from this blog.
+Leucine is the key player here as it directly stimulates Muscle Protein Synthesis (1) and why I used to knock back plain Leucine powder that tasted horrible.
+I could go much deeper into this and Yes, I’m bypassing a lot of Sciency stuff as I want you to take away the meat and bones from this article.

 So firstly, I’ll be robbing this quote from the blog I linked above on Leucine, this is what we KNOW already;